To build a fire, you start with a source – a spark or flame which is applied to ‘tinder’.

 The reason for this seemingly ‘backwards’ order: if you prepare or expose the tinder first, and then go out and start gathering firewood – by the time you get back to the tinder, it may be wet or damp (depends on weather conditions).

 So, gathering or preparing the tinder should be the last step, just before starting the fire.

 Cotton Balls & Petroleum Jelly

-Mix some cotton balls in Vaseline and store them in a container.
+Mix some cotton balls with some Vaseline and store them in a container.
 Vaseline (petroleum jelly) is flammable and will enable the cotton ball to burn much longer.

 First look for fallen trees in the area but avoid rotten bark.
 The inside of most bark will remain fairly dry even in wet weather.
 Shave it.
-For a live tree, if possible avoid the main trunk so as not to inflict disease or damage.
 Peel bark from a limb.
 Cedar is particularly good.
 Birch bark is uniquely thin and easy to peel off and burn.

 Pine needles (brown/dried/dead)

 These can be found in plenty.
 Be wary of damp needles though.